 When it comes to AI decision-making, there is an ethical concern of who should take responsibility.
 What should the AI prioritise?
 If an AI makes a decision, should it be in the best interests of its owner, or the best interests of society as a whole?
 Who should take responsibility for this if someone disagrees with the AI’s decision?
 The first wave of self-driving trucks may necessitate this discussion.

 Self-driving trucks may be efficient, but they’re also probably going to be much more expensive.
 At the same time, self-driving trucks eliminate the need for human driver’s outside of maintenance of these trucks.
 This has huge implications for employment.
-Businesses that rely on highway traffic may also see a reduced number of customers.
-We might be seeing an AI revolution much like the Industrial revolution.
+Businesses that rely on passing road traffic may also see a reduced number of customers.

 It remains to be seen once these trucks are implemented what the results are.
 There are currently self-driving trucks in development.
 So, we will soon have to face the implications of a wholesale distribution industry with no humans at the wheels.